F5Networks/f5-openstack-lbaasv2-driver/docs/map_before-you-begin.rst

 Install the F5 Service Provider Package
 ---------------------------------------

-.. warning:: If the F5 service provider package isn't isntalled on your Neutron controller, F5 LBaaSv2 will not work.
+.. warning:: If the F5 service provider package isn't installed on your Neutron controller, F5 LBaaSv2 will not work.

 .. rubric:: Download the F5 LBaaSv2 service provider package and add it to the python path for ``neutron_lbaas``.